Minnesota Addendum

 Minnesota employees who are victims of crimes may take unpaid time off to comply with a subpoena or a prosecutor’s request to attend court for the purpose of giving testimony or attending criminal proceedings related to the victim’s case.
 Employees who are the spouse or immediate family member of a victim of a violent crime (as defined in the Minnesota statutes) may also take unpaid time off to attend criminal proceedings related to the victim’s case.

-Employees must provide the University of Denver at least 48 hours advance notice of the need to take time off under this policy, unless impracticable or an emergency prevents the employee from doing so.
+Employees must provide University of Denver at least 48 hours advance notice of the need to take time off under this policy, unless impracticable or an emergency prevents the employee from doing so.
 If advance notice is not practical, employees must provide notice as soon as practical.
-The University of Denver may request reasonable documentation of the need for such leave.
+University of Denver may request reasonable documentation of the need for such leave.

-The University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential.
-The University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding the employee's compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.
+University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential.
+University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding the employee's compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.
 Employees may use available vacation and/or paid sick leave during otherwise unpaid time off taken under this policy.

 Election Judge Leave

 Minnesota employees may take the necessary paid time off to serve as election judges.
-The University of Denver may reduce employees’ pay during such time off by the amount employees receive from the state or court (or other applicable appointing authority) for being an election judge.
+University of Denver may reduce employees’ pay during such time off by the amount employees receive from the state or court (or other applicable appointing authority) for being an election judge.

-Employees must provide the University of Denver at least 20 days’ reasonable advance notice of their need to take time off under this policy.
+Employees must provide University of Denver at least 20 days’ reasonable advance notice of their need to take time off under this policy.
 Employees must also provide a certificate from the appointing authority stating the hours they will serve and compensation they will be provided.
-The University of Denver may limit the number of people absent from work serving as an election judge to no more than 20% of the total work force at any single workplace.
+University of Denver may limit the number of people absent from work serving as an election judge to no more than 20% of the total work force at any single workplace.

 Equal Employment and Anti-Discrimination Policy

-This is only an excerpt of the University of Denver’s Non-Discrimination Statement and Discrimination and Harassment policy with state specific information included in italics.
+This is only an excerpt of University of Denver’s complete policy with state specific information included in italics.
 Please refer to the complete policy for further information.

-The University of Denver is an equal opportunity employer and makes employment decisions based on merit and University needs.
+University of Denver is an equal opportunity employer and makes employment decisions based on merit and University needs.
 Creating an inclusive and professional environment where employees feel comfortable, safe, and free from inappropriate and disrespectful conduct is one of the University’s core values.

-The University of Denver does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person, including, co-workers, supervisors, and third parties, on the basis of the following Protected Characteristics: In Minnesota: race (including hair texture, hair type, and protective hairstyles such as braids, locks, and twists that are historically associated with race), color, creed, religion, national origin, sex, marital status, status regarding public assistance, familial status, membership or activity in a local commission, disability, sexual orientation, gender identity, genetic information, age, and pregnancy or childbirth
+University of Denver does not discriminate against (in any aspect of employment, including recruiting and hiring, job assignment, compensation, opportunities for advancement, promotion, transfers, evaluation, benefits, training, discipline, and termination), nor does it tolerate harassment by any person, including, co-workers, supervisors, and third parties, on the basis of the following Protected Characteristics: In Minnesota: race (including hair texture, hair type, and protective hairstyles such as braids, locks, and twists that are historically associated with race), color, creed, religion, national origin, sex, marital status, status regarding public assistance, familial status, membership or activity in a local commission, disability, sexual orientation, gender identity, genetic information, age, military status, and pregnancy or childbirth

 Information about the Minnesota Department of Human Rights can be found at https://mn.gov/mdhr/ or by calling 833-454-0148.